splaisan/GenomicConsensus/doc/VariantCallerFunctionalSpecification.rst

 1. **pbcore**, the PacBio Python bioinformatics library
 2. **ConsensusCore**, a C++ library with SWIG bindings that provides access to the same algorithms used in circular consensus sequencing.
+3. **ConsensusCore2**, a C++ library with SWIG bindings that provides access to the same algorithms used in circular consensus sequencing.

 Both of these modules are easily installed using their ``setup.py`` scripts,